MikkoVasankari/Solita_assignment_2023/README.md

 ### To run the client

-1. change your directory to the project files client directory:
+1. change your directory to the client directory:
 ```
 cd ../Solita_assingment_2023/client
 ```